Creating an online course in TalentLMS is easy.

-Are you ready to create your own online course?
-You will be once you follow these 8 easy steps.
+Are you ready to create your first online course in minutes?
+You will be once you follow these 8 simple steps.

 Step #1: Log in

-Use your username and password to log into your TalentLMS-based eLearning portal.
+Use your username and password to log into your TalentLMS learning hub.

-(Note: you need an Administrator or Instructor account to be able to create a course)
+(Note: you need an Administrator or Instructor account to create a course)

-While the steps to create an online course are the same for all TalentLMS account types, the first page you’ll see upon login will be different depending on whether you are an Administrator or Instructor.
+While the steps to create an online course are the same for all TalentLMS account types, the first page you’ll see upon login will be different depending on whether you are logged in as an Administrator or an Instructor.